p4nd4m01um/team17/Criteria.md

 **_1. Assessment of responsiveness of the application in the context of the task._**

 Since the environmental changes aren’t very drastic, slow response is perfectly acceptable.
-Our system does not have any major latency (0.022 seconds approx.) impeding the purpose of the tasks it has to perform.
+Our system does not have any major latency (0.022 seconds to 5 ms approx.) impeding the purpose of the tasks it has to perform.
 Thus, proving to be quite an effective solution.

 _**2. Overall latency between the physical event and output**_

 Approximately 3 to 4 second delay between the web server and physical event is found to exist.
 Since the speed of the response doesn’t take a high precedence in the application of our system, we can easily work with the existing latency in the system.
 It must also be noted that the responsive action is instantaneous, whereas the display of information on the web server has latency.

-The sensors have a pre-processing latency of about 0.022 seconds to 5ms.
+The sensors have a processing latency of about 0.022 seconds to 5ms.
 Thus, it does not affect the performance of the system.

 _**3. What is the sampling rate?**_